What to do in Kyoto

 - Online booking - klook.com

-You can also buy your ticket on the spot, but during the high season (autumn when the leaves are colourful and spring when the sakura are in bloom) we definitely recommend booking online.
+You can also buy your ticket on the spot, but during high season (autumn when the leaves are colourful and spring when the sakura are in bloom) we definitely recommend booking online.

 The dock is at Sanga Stadium about a 5 minute walk from the Kameoka modern JR train station.